Monday - Friday 8:00 AM - 5:00 PM

-The District of Columbia Immunization Law requires that all students, under the age of 26, not mattering how many credit hours they are enrolled in, provide proof of their immunizations on the AU Mandatory Immunization Form.
+The District of Columbia Immunization Law requires that all students under age 26, no matter how many credit hours they are enrolled in, must provide proof of their immunizations on the AU Mandatory Immunization Form.

 If you did not have the varicella (chicken pox) vaccination, but had the disease, you will need to provide physician documentation of disease (including month and year of disease).
 Otherwise, you will need to obtain a blood titer results for varicella (chicken pox).

 If I am in the process of completing any of the vaccines that require multiple doses, will I be permitted to register for classes?